PCM-M46-CodeNation/W08-Sequelise-ORM/docs/README.md

  **Genre Routes**
  - [ ] POST - adds an author to the DB
- - [ ] GET - gets a single author by author name and retrieves associated books
+ - [ ] GET - gets a single author by author name, and retrieves associated books

 **Personal Stretch Goals:**

  - [ ] Add primary keys to the tables.
  - [ ] Implement the CQRS pattern, splitting read and write operations.
+ - [ ] Create React front-end to interact with the DB.
+ - [ ] Use Tailwind CSS to style the React front-end.

 ## Implementation